cypnk/Bare/README.md

 mechanisms that get in the way of writing your thoughts.
 Simply put your
 posts in *year/month/day/slug.md* format, and Bare will publish it.

 The first line in each post is the title.
 The URL slug is the filename.
+Posts can be tagged by adding the last line in the following format:
+`tags: cabin, diy`

 You can also schedule posts to be published at a future date as bare will
 only show posts from the current date and into the past.